 - Vietnam was also rather scary in 2009-2011, but has gotten more reassuring.

-- China, which used to ensure the RMB followed closely the USD, has gotten more volatile in 2016 and 2017.
+- China, which used to ensure the RMB followed USD closely, has gotten more volatile in 2016 and 2017.
 That’s not a good sign.

 What do you think?